 Further instructions about how to use this PHP web application framework you can find at:

-Of course you don’t have to do any of this if you use one of our Linux VPS hosting services, in which case you can simply ask our expert Linux admins to install CodeIgniter for you.
-They are available 24×7 and will take care of your request immediately.
+Of course, you don’t have to install CodeIgniter on Linux, if you use one of our Linux VPS hosting services, in which case you can simply ask our expert Linux admins to install CodeIgniter for you.
+They are available 24×7 and will take care of your request for installing CodeIgniter on Linux, immediately.

 PS.
 If you liked this post, on how to install CodeIgniter on Linux, please share it with your friends on the social networks using the buttons on the left or simply leave a reply below.
 Also, feel free to check out our Codeigniter hosting plans.
 Thanks.